jundalisay/superb/content/en/research/einstein/relativity/section-10.md

-+++
+---
+title: "The Relativity Of The Idea Of Distance"
+heading: "Section 10"
+date: 2022-04-12
-title=  "The Relativity Of The Idea Of Distance" heading=  "Section 10" description=  "Since time is not absolute, then distance is also not absolute, but varies depending on viewpoint.
-This will allow length contraction via the Lorentz Transformation in Section 12" image=  "/covers/rel.jpg" date=  2020-01-24 linkb=  "/research/einstein/relativity/section-09" linkbtext=  "section-09" linkf=  "/research/einstein/relativity/section-11" linkftext=  "section-11"
+description: "Since time is not absolute, then distance is also not absolute, but varies depending on viewpoint.
+This will allow length contraction via the Lorentz Transformation in Section 12"
-+++
+image: "/covers/rel.jpg"
+---

 What is the distance between the points `A` and `B` in the train in Section 9?